martinval11/vsc-prettier-config-boilerplate/README.md

 # Prettier Config Boilerplate

-A template config for prettier config files using snippets.
+Config Template for prettier config files using snippets.
 Available in JSON, JS, YAML and TOML files.

 ## Usage
 Create a prettier config file in your current project and type `ptc`.